 The 6.4 mile construction project along Eastern Parkway extends the life of one of Louisville Water Company’s oldest water mains.
 Installed between 1923 and 1930, this 48-inch cast iron transmission main carries water from the Crescent Hill Treatment Plant on Frankfort Avenue to downtown and the Cardinal Hill Reservoir in the south end of town.
 A transmission main is a critical piece of infrastructure used to transport an average of 15 million gallons of drinking water per day.
 This main ensures adequate pressure and supply for a significant portion of the city, including Crescent Hill, the Highlands, downtown, Old Louisville and South Louisville.

 Renovating and repairing this large transmission main is a complex project because the pipe runs along a historic, heavily traveled parkway bordered by established neighborhoods, businesses and popular recreation areas.
 To minimize disruption, the project will be completed in phases over the course of three years.
-The first phase of the project, which is under construction now and will wrap up mid-April, involves work on 2.2 miles of the water main along Eastern Parkway from Crittended Drive and I-65 to Beargrass Creek near Poplar Level Road to Grinstead Drive near Lexington Road and Cherokee Park.
+Phase 2A of the project involves work on 1.7 miles of the water main along Eastern Parkway from Crittended Drive and I-65 to Beargrass Creek near Poplar Level Road.
 The estimated cost of the entire project is $25 million.
 Work on Phase 2A will be done between mid-October 2017 - April 2018.
 Customers will not lose water due to this project.